YanzhenWangUMD/Best_Soluton_Frogs_Toads/README.md

 # Best_Soluton_Frogs_Toads
-This program is to implement the simplified version of Frogs and Toads game with two algorithms.
-Also, it will examine the effectiveness of the A* searching algorithm compared with the Brand &amp; Bound search and summarize the difference and efficiency.

 Problem Statement:
 This program is to implement the simplified version of Frogs and Toads game with two algorithms.
 Also, it will examine the effectiveness of the A* searching algorithm compared with the Brand & Bound search and summarize the difference and efficiency.

 Assumption:
 This program only works for 2x2 or 3x3 Frogs and Toads game.

 Design Report:
 The most important data structure for this program is struct which contains 6 variables – underestimate, distance_travelled, total_path, gap_position, vector frogs_toads, and double